-Nowadays, using a best turbo trainer is a way different experience than how it used to be.
-There was a time when the thought of indoor training sent a shiver down the spine of cyclists – mind-numbing boredom of spinning the pedals in the garage or living room – but the introduction of connected smart trainers and apps like Zwift or Sufferfest mean using the turbo is more engaging and effective than ever before.
+Nowadays, using the best turbo trainer is a way different experience than how it used to be.
+There was a time when the thought of indoor training sent a shiver down the spine of cyclists – mind-numbing boredom of spinning the pedals in the garage or living room –, but the introduction of connected smart trainers and apps like Zwift (opens in new tab) or Sufferfest (opens in new tab) means using the turbo is more engaging and effective than ever before.
 Some might even call it fun.

 This is a case of evolution, rather than revolution, but Tacx has made a few important upgrades to keep the Neo 2 top of the pile.
 Most of the work has gone on beneath the Neo 2’s shell, with a more powerful chipset to further improve the realistic ride quality (and progressive resistance control) of what was already a super-smooth trainer.
 It’s quieter, too, with virtually the only noise being the gentle hum of your drivetrain - ideal if you live in a flat or don’t want to disturb your partner while laying down the power in a set of intervals.

-On the flip side, the same sticking points as the original Neo apply here: this is a seriously heavy unit (21.5kg) and while the trainer folds up, when in use the large (and very stable) footprint takes up more floor space than most.
-There’s no doubt the Neo 2 is expensive too (and the £1,199 RRP still doesn’t include a cassette) but that price tag is backed up by first-class performance.
+On the flip side, the same sticking points as the original Neo apply here: this is a seriously heavy unit (21.5kg) and while the trainer folds up when in use the large (and very stable) footprint takes up more floor space than most.
+There’s no doubt the Neo 2 is expensive too (yet doesn’t include a cassette) but that price tag is backed up by first-class performance.

 Thankfully, Wahoo only improved a few features and left others untouched: it might not make the new Wahoo KICKR appealing to people who own a V4 and if anything, they might get annoyed that people who'll buy the V5 will get more for the same money they paid for their V4 but at the same time, they have probably been using their V4s for a number of years so really, everyone's a winner here, right?